siddhant-code/PathPlanning/path_planning_algorithms/astar/Phase2/readme.md

 1.If you give higher rpms, make the clearance higher.
 2.Have minimal differences between rpms.(High rpm - low rpm =20 approx)
+3.The origin is set to the middle center as per the picture given in question.

 ## Part-2A